-This was the first book Rhodes wrote, and the second to be published.
+This collection of stories was the first book Rhodes wrote.
 It was mainly written in a horrible brown maisonette on London Road in Sheffield in 1996 and 1997.
 It first came out in 2001.
 Here are some reviews:

 “Funny, sharp, strange and steeped in melancholy… Rhodes’ assured stories drop us with ease into his unique universe.”
 THE FACE